My Confessions as a Struggling Writer—The Trenches of My Visionary Fight

 During the meeting where we were creating a poster.

 The poster was in such a poor position.
 It was below, and the logo was just the same old one.
 I don't even know if you'd have recognized the logo we had as a logo, or just another design.
 The table went up to my hips, adn the entire poster was below the table.
 So when you were talking to us in the table, your legs would practically be covering the entire posted.
 You couldn't see any of it, let alone the logo there .
+Also, how would you even recognize the design as our logo?
+It wasn't presented in a way that stood out—like the way you'd put an emblem on a shield—and instead looked like a random design slapped on there just because someone else told them to put it there.
 Explain how Club faire went.
 I remember how the editor-in-chief ended it early with a "We're done!"
 When we barely had anyone sign up.

+Though the plan we needed didn't happen, .
 But I could not let the mission die.
 This had to happen somehow.
+Even if it was going to be hard.

-I had a long unread document of ideas.
-Still unread, just like my novel was.
+It had been summer, and .
+My manifesto-like document was still unread.
+Just like my novel was.
 It's ironic how I was an editor for a literary magazine, which is about shining light on other's works, but my own novel barely read or even known about.

 There is so much more to say about this, and I am very eager to share what happens next and how the story evolves from here with you, and all your fellow readers here.
 But up until here is all I have time for now.